Our Youngest Students

-A child must be three by December to enroll in the three year old program and four by December to enroll in the four year old program.
-Children must be potty-trained.
+A child must be three by December to enroll in the three-year-old program and four by December to enroll in the four-year-old program.
+Children with fall birthdays will meet with teachers to determine what year of entry is best.
+Children must be independent in the bathroom.
 Admissions for the preschool program will be made on a rolling basis.

 “A team of teachers builds an atmosphere environment of cooperation, trust, and collaboration, in which children can celebrate differences of all kinds.”